vsoftphuong/android_wallpaper_lovebeat/README.md

 OpenGL ES 2.0 GLSL based live wallpaper for Android powered devices.

-The source code is released under Apache 2.0 and can be used in commercial or personal projects.
+The source code is released under Apache 2.0 license and can be used in commercial or personal projects.
 See LICENSE for more information.

 Motivation
 ==========